 It is notable that the SX420 offers wifi support, while the XT does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the XT has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XT was succeeded by the Canon Xti.
+Both the SX420 and the XT have been discontinued, but can regularly be found used on eBay.
+The XT was replaced by the Canon Xti, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Canon XT Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Canon XT?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (19.9 vs 8MP) with a 55% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better jpgs: Has a more modern image processing engine (DIGIC 4+ vs DIGIC II).

 - Broader imaging potential: Can record not only still images but also 720/25p movies.

 - Larger screen: Has a bigger rear LCD (3.0" vs 1.8") for image review and settings control.